nodefluxio/docker-stream-quickstart/README.md

-# Vanilla Dashboard for Docker Stream
+# Vanilla-Dashboard

-This is the source code of Vanilla Dashboard for developer to learn how develop dashboard on top ov Docker Stream component; visionaire4 and fremis-n.
+## Do not edit .env.build if not necessary

 ## Features

 This is list of all feature that is available on vanilla dashboard.
 Feature listed below have their own page.
+You can see the source code of these pages in [**here**](https://gitlab.com/nodefluxio/vanilla-dashboard/-/tree/master/client/src/components/pages)

 API Documentation:
-- Stream/Camera related API : https://docs.nodeflux.io/visionaire-docker-stream/developer-guide/apis
+- Stream/Camera related API : https://docs.nodeflux.io/visionaire-docker-stream/integration-point

 - Enrollment API: https://gitlab.com/nodefluxio/vanilla-dashboard/-/blob/master/contract.md